SALE

 Airbnb regulations in Atlantic City

-In Atlantic City, if you're planning to rent out any living spaces, rooms, or other areas for short-term or seasonal use, you're required to get an annual permit through a registration and inspection process.
-To get through registration smoothly, make sure your taxes, as well as water and sewer charges, are fully paid up, and your property doesn't have any outstanding maintenance issues.
+In Atlantic City, if you plan to rent out any living spaces, rooms or other areas for short-term or seasonal use, you must get an annual permit through a registration and inspection process.
+To get through registration smoothly, ensure your taxes, as well as water and sewer charges, are fully paid up and your property has no outstanding maintenance issues.

 • Fill out and submit the application form with a $150 application fee.

-• Give the contact info for a local contact person who's available 24/7, including their name, address, phone number, and email.
+• Give the contact info for a local contact person available 24/7, including their name, address, phone number and email.

 • Include proof of general liability insurance that covers short-term rental activities.